camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Then, two alternatives may occur.

 **Scenario 1**: User Consent is not required or Consent is already granted (Step 5).
 The API Exposure Platform will return a 200 OK response with the CIBA auth request identifier (auth_req_id=OperatorAuthReqId) to the API Consumer.
-This is a unique identifier to identify the authentication request made by the Invoker.
+This is a unique identifier to identify the authentication request made by the API Consumer.

 **Scenario 2**: Consent is required and has not yet been granted by the User (Step 6)